sclarkstone/milestoneProject1/README.md

     * align the header centrally for a more semetrical apperance
     * The title tage should be directly below the meta tags and it should be reflective of each page rather then the generic title on each.
     * Match the height of the footer with the header by adding padding to give a more semetrical apperance.

+### Second mentor review
+After the second review with my mentor some recommendations for improvements were made.
+I carried out these recommendations, they are detailed below.

+* Homepage
+    * The circle-bg image looked too large on a mobile screen but was filling the screen fine on a table and desktop screen size.
+So a meda query was needed to reduce the size of the image on  mobile screen size only.
+    * reduce the padding between the social media icons on the footer.
+    * add slight light grey hover to button to match the nav bar item hover

+* Gallery
+    * Add more cards to ensure the page content was adequete, it currently looks too sparse on a desktop screen.
+    * add slight light grey hover to button to match the nav bar item hover

+* Conatact
+    * Add the same background and border as seen on the gallery page to the contact form to be consistent.
+    * add slight light grey hover to button to match the nav bar item hover

 ### Bugs